 A contribution rate adjustment is a percentage increase or decrease to the tax rate that is based on the average cash balance of the Unemployment Trust Fund.
 Rates may be increased by 10 percent, 20 percent or 30 percent, or reduced by 7 percent or 12 percent.

 Employers that are eligible for a tax rate calculation have the option to submit a voluntary payment to reduce their UI tax rate for the purpose of reducing their new tax rates.
-The DES mails a "Voluntary Payment Work Sheet" with each employer's annual rate notification.
+The DES mails a "Voluntary Payment Work Sheet" to eligible employers with their annual rate notifications.
 The worksheet has simple formulas to show whether it would be advantageous for an employer to make a voluntary payment.
 The deadline for making a voluntary payment is January 15th of the year which the payment will affect.
 If January 15th falls on a Saturday, Sunday, or holiday, the deadline then would be the following business day.

 In addition to state unemployment tax, the Federal Unemployment Tax Act (FUTA).
 It is reported on the IRS Form 940 or Schedule H and is on the first $7,000 paid to each employee (visit www.irs.gov).
 The FUTA tax rate is 6.0 percent.
 When the United States Department of Labor certifies that the state's unemployment compensation program meets federal requirements, employers that pay their state unemployment tax on time and in full receive a 5.4 percent credit to be applied against their their FUTA tax rate.
 This means the effective federal tax rate is 0.6 percent.
 The revenue from this tax is used to operate state unemployment programs and give loans to states for payment of benefits when needed.